2024

 II.
 Commitment to Education of Local Physicians and Patients:

-Physicians from A Promise to Peru, Inc were invited to participate in the ” 3rd International Health Symposium in the Sacred Valley, Peru” at the Urubamba Hospital on July 3, 2014.
+A. Physicians from A Promise to Peru, Inc were invited to participate in the ” 3rd International Health Symposium in the Sacred Valley, Peru” at the Urubamba Hospital on July 3, 2014.
 Peruvian physician Dr. Francisco Morales organized the lecture symposium.
 It was a three-day lecture symposium working with the Peru Health Outreach Project, Cleveland Clinic, Wiñaypaq Association Pro Human Development workers and A Promise to Peru INC. in order to have an exchange of knowledge.
 Dr. George Coritsidis of Elmhurst/Mount Sinai Medical Center, NY lectured to a group of Peruvian physicians and health care workers about Diabetes and Renal Complications, Dr. Rita Rossi Foulkes of the University of Chicago, Illinois gave a lecture on Asthma and Dr. Sid Dante of the University of Chicago gave a lecture on eczema, dry skin care and sun protection.
 The afternoon lecture series was well attended.

 Surgical technician Lorena Chinchilla with Bindu Rai, RN